Harassment and Sexual Assault Reporting Procedures

 If a student or employee wishes to report dating violence, domestic violence, or stalking, he/she may report it to Campus Police and Security for appropriate follow-up.

 Disciplinary actions imposed for sexual assault and sexual harassment offenses vary according to the severity of the conduct and may include expulsion of a student or termination of employment for a faculty or staff member.
 Due process under established college disciplinary procedures will be afforded to all parties.
 Both the complainant and the accused have the right to an advisor, but solely for offering advice and support.
 Both parties will be notified of the resolution of any disciplinary proceedings and both parties have the right to appeal.
-All procedures are found in the Student Code Procedures for Addressing Alleged Acts of Sexual Violence and Sexual Harassment.
+All procedures are found in the Student Code Procedures for Addressing Alleged Acts of Sexual Harassment Under Title IX.

 Reporting to the Police